-In addition to the requirement on renewable raw materials, special attention is paid to palm oil and sugarcane.
+Regarding renewable raw materials, special attention is paid to palm oil and sugarcane.
 One way to reduce the negative effects of the increasing use of palm oil products, e.g. rain forest destruction and unsustainable farming, is to increase the proportion of certified sustainable crops.
+Requirement to Code of conduct have been assessed.
+Such a requirement will not provide further improvement in this product group as it is primarily palm oil that is used (and must then be certified).

 Sugar cane is not currently associated as strongly with the problems of rainforest destruction mentioned above as palm oil are, but there can also be challenges linked to its production.
 Over the period 1960-2008, the land used for sugar cane cultivation rose from 1.4 to 9 Mha.
 Around 65% of newly planted sugar cane is grown on plains (grasslands and savannahs) and the remainder comprises areas previously used for other types of farming.
 However, as demand for sugar cane as a raw material rises, opportunities to expand the production areas are being explored.
 A loss of biodiversity in the rainforest may therefore become a problem associated with sugar cane in the future.
 At this point in time, the Cerrado is under the greatest pressure from the sugar cane industry.
-The Cerrado is a tropical savannah in Brazil that has unique biodiversity and specific ecosystems that are under threat.
-Nordic Ecolabelling therefore only allow sugarcane that is certified to Bonsucro standard (EU REDII approved), version 5.1 or later version.
+The Cerrado is a tropical savannah in Brazil that has unique biodiversity and specific ecosystems that are under threat.21 Nordic Ecolabelling therefore only allow sugarcane that is certified to Bonsucro standard (EU REDII approved), version 5.1 or later version.